 This type of rice goes by many different names.
 Some people call it sticky rice or sweet rice.
 It comes in both long-grain and short-grain varieties.
 You can tell it is sticky rice by how it naturally clumps together after it is fully cooked.

 Sticky rice is used throughout Asia primarily in desserts due to its high starch content.
 It’s also used to make sushi because it sticks together so well.

 There are five common ways to prepare rice, and all have benefits and drawbacks.
 Each method will give you a different result.

 A rice cooker gives you the same type of rice as if you made it on the stovetop.
 The biggest difference is that the rice cooker can automatically detect the water levels and temperature of the rice and shut off or keep the rice warm when it completes the cooking cycle.

-A rice cooker is perfect for anyone that loves eating steamed rice as a side dish and wants to be able to set the rice to cook and forget about it until it beeps and alerts you that it’s done.
+A rice cooker is perfect for anyone who loves eating steamed rice as a side dish and wants to set the rice to cook and forget about it until it beeps and alerts you that it’s done.

-One of the benefits of the Instant Pot is that it cooks the rice faster than a rice cooker.
-You can make a bowl of steamed rice in just 15 minutes in the Instant Pot.
+One of the benefits of the Instant Pot is that it cooks rice faster than a rice cooker.
+In the Instant Pot, you can make a bowl of steamed rice in just 15 minutes.

 You just place the rice and water into the Instant Pot.
 Then, seal it completely and pressure cook it on high.
 After doing a natural pressure release, you are ready to eat.

 The stovetop is one of the most common ways to prepare steamed rice.
 You can even make fried rice in a skillet.
 Whether you make steamed or fried rice, the results depend on the recipe you follow.